Traditions from my heart and soul

 Montoya spent a portion of his summers at Spanish Market studying the techniques of older artisanos carving under a tent.
 They had a name, “La Escuelita” (the school), and one particular man artist, Manuel Lopez, was sculpting a bulto depicting Saint James on a horse.
 “That’s when I fell in love with carving, and I would not leave that spot until I gleaned all I could, and then some.”
 Montoya spent two days, from the opening of the Market until closing, asking questions and watching each shaving fall to the grass below.

 Montoya has been participating in the Adult category of Spanish Market since age 19.
 He has won numerous awards, and his art is in both private and public collections.
 His art is in a number of states as well as parishes in New Mexico, most notably the processional cross for the Cathedral Basilica of St. Francis of Assisi in Santa Fe.
 His studio is in Rio Rancho.
 He also mentors young individuals who express an interest in devotional arts.
 “I do my best to share techniques and keep our traditions alive.
 Without anyone to teach the methods to the youth, the art will die.”
 He recently taught a retablo-making class to students at Santa Nino Catholic School with the assistance of a grant from Crayola.
-He mentors his two nieces, Kianna Trujillo and Hailey Valdivia, who participate in Youth Spanish Market every year.
+He mentors his kids Xavier and Avina, his nieces, Kianna Trujillo and Hailey Valdivia, Kyla Romero, Kamille Romero, Josie Montoya, who participate in Youth Spanish Market every year.

 A full-time nurse practicing in Albuquerque, Montoya and his wife, Jennifer, reside in Rio Rancho; they are the proud parents of two wonderful children, Xavier and Avina.
 Montoya continues to be an advocate of the traditional arts and participates in multiple shows around the state.
 He believes in giving back to the community, supporting a number of foundations by donating his art for worthy causes.